Dal Lake: Uses and attractions

 The lake is popular as a visitor attraction and a summer resort.
 Fisheries and the harvesting of food and fodder plants are also important on Dal.
 Weeds from the lake are extracted and converted into compost for the gardens.
 It also serves as a flood lung of the Jhelum River.
 Swimming, boating, snow skiing (particularly when the lake is frozen during the severe winter), and canoeing are amongst some of the water sports activities practised on the lake.

 The lake has numerous sites and places of interest, many of which are important to the cultural heritage of Srinagar.
 Aside from the Shalimar Bagh and Nishat Bagh, some of the other places frequented by tourists are the Shankaracharya temple, the Hari Parbat, the Nigeen Lake, the Chashme Shahi, the Hazratbal Shrine, and the Mazar-e-Shura cemetery containing the graves of famous Mughal-era poets.
 Visitors and native alike also enjoy relaxing on the water in a houseboat or a shikara boat, often called "the Gondola of Kashmir".

 Island of Char Chinar

 A famous landmark in Srinagar is an island on Dal where four Chinar (Platanus orientalis) trees stand, named "Char Chinar".
-Char in Hindi and Urdu means four.
+Char in Hindustani (Hindi-Urdu) means four.